Industries That Use Injection Molding & Parts Made From It

 Common applications of electronics housings usually involve engineering plastics such as PC/ABS, filled nylons, or even flame-retardant resins, which are notoriously difficult to mold in terms of flow characteristics and shrinkage characteristics.
 Issues of warpage around screw bosses, flow lines on cosmetic surfaces, and tolerance stack-ups around ports or button interfaces persist.

 To counter these problems, many OEMs are using multi-cavity tools and high-precision inserts on dimension-sensitive areas.
 These OEMs may outsource post-mold quality activities such as burr removal or insert assembly.
-Color matching, surface texturing, and dimensional accuracy also count at the product validation stage, particularly when the products have to go through a tight-fit assembly stage or fall test.
+Color matching, surface texturing, and dimensional accuracy also count at the product validation stage, particularly when the products must undergo a tight-fit assembly or fall test.

 This sector shows that injection molding can support fast design changes and product updates.
 But it only works well when mold design matches how the material actually behaves during molding, and when inspection rules are clearly defined to keep part quality consistent.